systemd configuration

 Installation

-For this example, Gotify is installed by root in a directory called /opt/gotify/ and the executable in there is called gotify.
-The config file will be /etc/gotify/config.yml using relative paths as in the example and the service will be run as root.
-A file called /opt/gotify/gotify.service should be created by root containing:
+For this example, Gotify is installed by root in /opt/gotify/ and the executable in there is called gotify.
+The config file is /etc/gotify/config.yml, using relative paths as in the example config, and the service runs as root.
+Create a file /opt/gotify/gotify.service as root containing:

 desktop